This information describes the signs and causes of constipation. It also describes ways to prevent and treat constipation.

 Lifestyle changes to prevent and treat constipation

 - Exercise, if you can.
-Walking is a great type of exercise that can help prevent and manage constipation.
-Exercise helps your body move food through your large intestines (colon).
-This can make it easier to have a bowel movement.
+Exercise can help prevent and manage constipation and make it easier to have a bowel movement.
+For example, walking helps your body move food through your colon.

 -